 The ability to gradually earn rewards on your everyday spending is one thing, but in the case of many travel credit cards, you can quickly amass a ton of free points by taking advantage of lucrative sign-up bonuses.

-For example, the Scotiabank Gold American Express Card, one of Canada’s best travel credit cards, is currently offering upwards of 30,000 free points ($300 value) to new cardholders.
-The BMO World Elite Mastercard has a welcome offer of 35,000 free bonus points ($250) when you spend $3,000 on the card in the first 3 months.
+For example, the American Express Cobalt, one of Canada’s best travel credit cards, is currently offering 2,500 free points ($25 value) every month you spend at least $500 on the card.
+That potentially adds up to $300.
+The BMO World Elite Mastercard has a welcome offer of 40,000 free bonus points ($280) when you spend $3,000 on the card in the first 3 months and keep your account open for at least one year.